codegaze/codegaze.github.io/_posts/2015-09-07-jekyll-custom-description-for-your-posts.md

 You can use these page values anywhere you want.
 For instance I am using this for creating meta tags for description and keywords in my ```<head>``` tag.
 You can take a peak in my [github repository](https://github.com/codegaze/codegaze.github.io) for this site.

 You can add and image for your facebook og tags or anything else you can think of.

+**Update:** As Emilio Lopez correctly mentioned in the [comments](http://codegaze.github.io/2015/09/07/jekyll-custom-description-for-your-posts/#comment-2242343497) you can declare post_excerpt in the page variables too.

+{% highlight yaml %}
+---
+layout: post
+title: My post title
+excerpt: This is my post description
+---
+{% endhighlight %}

+The truth is I prefer extending things than overwriting default environment variables but this is in the Jekyll documentation so, it's safe.
+(Thanks Emilio!)